 Once all steps have been carried out, the matter will be complete.

 If you have separated, you and your ex should try to reach an agreement about how to divide your assets and what the future care arrangements for the children will be.
 We then recommend that this agreement be documented in Consent Orders.
-In our experience, having Orders in place provides clarity for you both (and the children) and reduces the potential for any future conflict.
+In our experience, having Orders in place provides clarity for you both and the children.
+It also helps to reduce the potential for any future conflict.

 Would You Like Further Information?

 The information contained on this site is for general guidance only.
 No person should act or refrain from acting on the basis of such information.
 You should seek appropriate professional advice based on your particular circumstances.